GMOD/Apollo/docs/Refactor.md

 - Use similar menu resource allocation scheme that is used for HTMLFeatures (progressively build and cleanup menu resources that are attached to individual bases in the sequence track, other technique to globally try to attach to all nodes without cleanup resulted in very slow rendering)
 - Replace the openDialog function in sequenceTrack with the _openDialog method from the BlockBased method
 - Login pops up a little success before page refresh, along with the Invalid login you get a quick notification of the success/failure of login
-- Success with insertion if logged in
+- Features can be subbed/inserted/deleted, etc.
 -

 Casualties of the refactoring process so far:

 - The sequence displaying inside the feature when zoomed in (should this be reimplemented?)
 - The highlight doing both top and bottom (temporarily)
-- Creating new insertions and deletions (temporarily)
+- Notification listening

 Some caveats

-- Right clicking takes awhile on Firefox on the sequence track
+- Right clicking takes awhile on Firefox on the sequence track (FIXED)
-- The right clicking mechanism is based on track_ID which could technically change if someone edited the trackLabel on the sequence track
+- The right clicking mechanism is based on track_ID which could technically change if someone edited the trackLabel on the sequence track (FIXED)

-Future:

-- Simple highlighting bases when we have insertion or deletion
+- Simple highlighting bases when we have insertion or deleted (FIXED)
+- Remove information editor code from annottrack, place in new module (FIXED)

+Issues

+- Currently two insertions can be created in the same place (bad) although it does prevent overlapping ones
+- Begin removing the limitation where features with no subfeatures can be annotated

+Future

 - Remove "login" code from annottrack, place in main plugin or different module
-- Remove information editor code from annottrack, place in new module

 Screenshot: